pltod/hb-nodejs-2014/exam1/image-filters-lib/README.md

 # Architecture Notes

-* From performance point of view:
+* Considering the performance aspect:

-> Lodash is used for the loops and Bluebird is used for the promises
+> Lodash is used for the loops

+> Bluebird is used for the promises

 > Each row of the input image is scheduled for the next event loop to not block the execution for too long